Francis Cellini: Louisiana

 From Missouri, Cellini went on to serve as Pastor of Sacred Heart in Grand Coteau, Louisiana where he worked from 1822 to 1824.
 He is also documented as having been a part of St. Charles Borromeo Catholic Church in Grand Coteau.
 There is historical debate on why he left Grand Coteau, especially when his work was needed there and he not only ministered spiritual needs but his medical abilities were extensive, owing to the fact he'd reportedly been “a surgeon in the Italian army” so his skills were commanded.

 Cellini's combination of clergyman-doctor was unique and was a bonus to the Catholic Church in the Midwest. “…[W]herever the good Father found himself he also found body miseries and ills that called forth his sympathy and healing power.”

 Fuelling debate as to why he left Louisiana, information in the St. Louis Catholic Historical Review of January–April 1922 noted Cellini took it upon himself to accept a donation in the name of the parish inter-vivos (third-party fiduciary relationship) from Mary Smith (née, Santee) of Opelousas, Louisiana while she was ill.
 The large donation was to be used for a preparatory seminary and Smith had a history of providing donations to the church at Opelousas.

 It was Cellini's (and possibly Potini's) personal acceptance of the donation consisting of slaves, personal effects and real estate holdings that troubled church hierarchy.
 Even Smith reportedly asked Cellini to “annul the donation” so to avoid trouble over the “appearance of the transaction”.
 Tensions involving Cellini reached a climax to the point there were “threats on his life”.
 Cellini's superiors (chiefly Dubourg and Rosati) made a decision at that point to suspend him as well as to remove him from his post.

 Brief return to Europe

 Over this, Cellini became angry and met with Rosati to appeal for a “demission of vows” and a return to Rome.
-In the summer of 1825, Cellini did return to Rome and from there filed a complaint stating, “…Bishop Du Bourg had deprived him of the office of a Parish Priest…in the diocese of Bardstown (Kentucky).”
+In the summer of 1825, Cellini did return to Rome and from there filed a complaint stating, “…Bishop DuBourg had deprived him of the office of a Parish Priest…in the diocese of Bardstown (Kentucky).”
 Due to a lack of historical documentation, there is a gap on the whereabouts of Cellini during the mid-1820s.
 The gap is likely due to the fact he simply remained in Italy under the supervision of Antonio Baccari, Vicar General of the Congregation of the Mission in Rome, without much contact with United States prelates.